-From a policy standpoint, the implications for Venezuela are far reaching.
+For Venezuela, the implications of this paper are far reaching.
 Protecting jobs by introducing legislation that hinders adjustment in quantities only translates into highly volatile real wages.
-The net welfare effect of such a policy choice-protecting jobs at the expense of utterly unpredictable real wages-may end up being negative for workers, in particular as liquidity constrains-the only other mean of smoothing out consumption-are all too pervasive in developing countries.
+The net welfare effect of such a policy choice - protecting jobs at the expense of utterly unpredictable real wages - may end up being negative for workers, in particular as liquidity constrains, the only other mean of smoothing out consumption, are all too pervasive in developing countries.